 Specifically, it’s mandatory that these organizations give insights about how they’re taking care of environmental, social and personnel concerns.
 Diversity and inclusion, respect for human rights, and the fight against corruption and bribery inside businesses and within value chains are issues that must be contextualized too.
 Consequently, specific organizational data needs to be provided about the policies being pursued, as well as their outcomes.
 The main organizational risks identified and how they’re being managed, together with the financial indicators used must be presented as well.

 This kind of information helps consumers, investors, policymakers and other stakeholders to evaluate the non-financial performance of large companies and encourages organizations to develop sustainable business strategies that can be up to the expectations.

-Standardized Vs. Personalized CSR Reports: What’s Best?
+Standardized Vs. Personalized CSR Reports: How To Write A Sustainability Report

-In this way, another approach organizations can take is to create a personalized template.
+In this way, another approach organizations can take is to create a personalized sustainability report template.
 In this way, they can brief their stakeholders with the highlights of their sustainability strategies, letting them know about the risks and opportunities involved, the policies that are being undertaken and the outcomes achieved so far.
 Nevertheless, since it doesn’t respect any specific structure, this approach has the downside that readers must the more critical about the information they are offered.

 Examples Of Companies With Good CSR Reports

-- Patagonia – CSR and Sustainability Report
+- Patagonia – Examples of CSR and Sustainability Reports

-- Unilever – CSR and Sustainability Report
+- Unilever – CSR and Sustainability Reports

 - Bloomberg – CSR and Sustainability Report